rafaelnakayama/coursectl/README.md

 - Assign or remove lessons from a student
 - Store personal reminders/notes for each student
 - Review everything using formatted terminal tables
+- Stay up to date with my English Course data from Google Drive

 All data manipulation is local, no need to reopen Google Drive after initial sync.